isfonzar/isfonzar.github.io/_drafts/2020-05-07-building-an-8-bit-computer-part-1.markdown

 For this, I am using [Ben Eater](https://eater.net/8bit)'s project as the main reference for my computer.

 I started by buying a simple electronic kits from Elegoo from [Amazon](https://www.amazon.de/-/en/gp/product/B01M7N4WB6/ref=ppx_yo_dt_b_asin_title_o03_s01?ie=UTF8&language=en_GB&psc=1).
-After a bit of search, I found out this would give me the most value for my money, as it already came with a Breadboard and a lot of components I would be using later on.
+After a bit of search, I found out this would give me the most value for my money, as it already came with a Breadboard and some of the components I would be using later on.

 <a href="/assets/8-bit-computer/001-electronics-kit.jpeg" target="_blank">
     <img src="/assets/8-bit-computer/001-electronics-kit.jpeg" alt="elegoo-electronics-starter-kit" width="250" height="300"/>